Frequently Asked Questions

 Absolutely!
 Male students and faculty are welcome and strongly encouraged to use the library and resource room, attend the disucssions, lectures and symposia.
 They are an important part of what happens in the Center.

 Who is Catherine of Siena?

 Saint Catherine of Siena, a Dominican lay woman, is one of the patrons of the Dominican Order.
-She is a Doctor of the Church and ministered to the local people of Siena, Italy.
-During her life, she negotiated with political and Church leaders and even with popes.
-Catherine of Siena is Patron of Nurses and a model of courage, strength, and deep humility.
+She was a Doctor of the Church and ministered to the local people of Siena, Italy.
+During her life, she negotiated with political and church leaders and even with popes.
+Catherine of Siena is Patron of Nurses and a model of courage, strength and deep humility.